the1lab/1lab/src/Order/Filter.lagda.md

   ↑ᶠ x .has-is-filter = ↑-is-filter x
 ```

-Principal filters classify the elements of $P$ lower bounded by a bona-fide
+Principal filters classify the elements of $P$ bounded below by a bona-fide
 element of $P$, but this is not always the case.

 ## Filters and meets